bdrupieski/bdrupieski.github.io/_posts/2015-11-25-finding-anagrams-on-twitter.markdown

 By storing the sorted text finding matches is very easy.
 For each incoming tweet from the stream, I can find if it matches any saved tweet by sorting the incoming tweet's alphanumeric text and querying all saved tweets' sorted alphanumeric text.
 If there are any matches, those tweets are anagrams.
 For example, "his one tomato" and "not a smoothie" when sorted are both "aehimnooostt".
 When I receive "his one tomato", I sort the text to get "aehimnooostt", and then query all my saved tweets for this sorted text to find the previously saved tweet "not a smoothie" that also has this sorted text.

 When sampling English tweets I receive about 15 to 20 a second depending on the time of day.
 After filtering, I end up storing about 2 tweets a second.
 After collecting tweets and matches for a few days, I saved 665,320 tweets and 81,913 matches.
-I didn't record the total number if incoming tweets, but if I captured 2 tweets for an average of 17.5 per second, then I received an estimated 5,821,550 total tweets.
+I didn't record the total number of incoming tweets, but if I captured 2 tweets for an average of 17.5 per second, then I received an estimated 5,821,550 total tweets.
 The H2 database is currently 260MB.

 Many of the matched tweets are complete duplicates except for small changes in capitalization, punctuation, or extra non-alphanumeric characters such as emoji or emoticons that don't affect a tweet's eligibility to be an anagram.
 I can find these by searching for matches where the alphanumeric text for each tweet is exactly the same.
 For example: